Updated January 2024.

 - Member Spotlights: Regularly feature members in the group.
 This could be highlighting their achievements, sharing their stories, or showcasing their contributions to the group.
 Member spotlights not only engage the featured members but can also inspire others to participate more actively.

 - Regularly Update Group Content: Keep the group fresh and interesting by updating pinned posts, changing the group cover photo, or introducing new discussion topics.
 This shows that the group is actively managed and keeps the environment dynamic.

 Unless you’re a completely new brand, you’ll already have some sort of audience, whether that includes visitors to your website, previous and prospective customers, subscribers to your newsletter or readers of your blog.

 Let them know that your Facebook Group exists:

-- Drop CTAs into your blog posts (for example, “Like what you read?
+- Drop a call to action into your blog posts.
+(For example, “Like what you read?
 Be the first to know about our latest guides by joining our Facebook Group.”)

 Get in Front of New Audiences

 While there’s certainly value in building a tight-knit community of people who are long-time followers of your brand, chances are you’ll also want to attract users who aren’t so familiar with you.

 Here are a couple of our favorite tried-and-trusted ways to promote your Facebook Group: